View our entire library of updates and reviews on Cognos new features.

 There were some usability improvements, some sorting improvements.

-Um, download experience was improved as well, and reporting, and this is when we finalized all the log for J, where, of course, there were multiple releases, especially in the first half a year, to cover off the various Log J updates.
+Download experience was improved as well, and reporting, and this is when we finalized all the log for J, where, of course, there were multiple releases, especially in the first half a year, to cover of the various Log J updates.
 That needed to happen.
 And that was opened up to two.

-And we added some more support for JWT authentication, which you’ll hear a bit more, as well, about 4, 11.2.3.
+And we added some more support for JWT authentication, which you’ll hear a bit more, as well.

-That’s something I also want to make sure everybody is aware of is a new offering in the Cognos family called the IBM Sorry, excuse me, the IBM Analytics Content Hub.
+That’s something I also want to make sure everybody is aware of is a new offering in the Cognos family called the IBM Analytics Content Hub.

 And it’s really about being able to break down all those silos that you have with your different analytics tools, Because most of us know we do There are multiple tools that we’re using, and this is allows you to put all of those onto the same web portal, the same dashboards.
 So, you can even have content from other vendors on here, mixed with your cargos content.